-Horwitz’s work is included in Thinking Machines: Art and Design in the Computer Age, 1959-1989 on view at The Museum of Modern Art, New York through April 2018.
-In 2016, The Museum of Modern Art, New York organized a solo presentation of acquired works, as part of the museum’s ongoing series titled “Inbox”.
-Prior to this, Horwitz’s work was the subject of solo exhibitions at Raven Row, London, UK (2016); Kunst-Werke Institute for Contemporary art, Berlin, Germany (2015); Brandenburgischer Kunstverein, Potsdam, Germany (2009); among others.
-Her work has been included in major group exhibitions at Kunsthalle Wien, Vienna, Austria (2016); Itaú Cultural, São Paulo, Brazil (2015); Museum Tinguely, Basel, Switzerland (2015); Los Angeles County Museum of Art, CA, USA (2015); 2014 Whitney Biennial, Whitney Museum of American Art, New York, USA (2014); the 55th Venice Biennale (2013); Kunsthalle Düsseldorf, Germany (2013); Hammer Museum of Art, Los Angeles, CA (2012); Kunsthaus Dresden, Germany (2012); among others.
-Her work is included in the collections of the Museum of Modern Art, New York, USA; Hammer Museum of Art, Los Angeles, CA, USA; Getty Research Institute, Los Angeles, CA; Los Angeles County Museum of Art, CA; and the National Gallery of Art, Washington, D.C.; among others.
-Horwitz received an Artist Fellowship from the National Endowment for the Arts in 1978, and was awarded a prestigious Guggenheim Fellowship Grant in 2013, just before her death at the age of eighty.
+Horwitz’s work is currently the subject of a solo exhibition, ‘El Factor Ocho (Factor of Eight)’, at MUSAC (Museo de Arte Contemporáneo de Castilla y León), Spain, until 26 May 2019.
+Prior to this, Horwitz’s work was the subject of solo exhibitions including: 'Progressions and Rhythms of Eight', Contemporary Art Gallery, Vancouver, Canada (2018); Raven Row, London, UK (2016); Kunst-Werke Institute for Contemporary art, Berlin, Germany (2015) and Brandenburgischer Kunstverein, Potsdam, Germany (2009) among others.
+Her work has been included in major group exhibitions such as ‘Thinking Machines: Art and Design in the Computer Age, 1959-1989’ at The Museum of Modern Art, New York, NY, USA (2018), as well as others staged at Kunsthalle Wien, Vienna, Austria (2016); Itaú Cultural, São Paulo, Brazil (2015); Museum Tinguely, Basel, Switzerland (2015); Los Angeles County Museum of Art, CA, USA (2015); 2014 Whitney Biennial, Whitney Museum of American Art, New York, USA (2014); the 55th Venice Biennale, Italy (2013); Kunsthalle Düsseldorf, Germany (2013); Hammer Museum of Art, Los Angeles, CA, USA (2012) and Kunsthaus Dresden, Germany (2012) among others.
+Her work is included in the collections of the Whitney Museum of American Art, New York, NY, USA; Museum of Modern Art, New York, NY, USA; Hammer Museum of Art, Los Angeles, CA, USA; Getty Research Institute, Los Angeles, CA, USA; Los Angeles County Museum of Art, CA, USA; and the National Gallery of Art, Washington, D.C., USA, among others.
+Horwitz received an Artist Fellowship from the National Endowment for the Arts in 1978, and was awarded a prestigious Guggenheim Fellowship Grant in 2013.